SalsaBoy990/newgeographer/src/posts/2018-07-21-sentinel-1-c-sar-feldolgozas-earth-engine-nel.md

 * Alsdorf, D. E., E. Rodríguez, and D. P. Lettenmaier.
 2007.
 [Measuring surface water from space.](http://onlinelibrary.wiley.com/doi/10.1029/2006RG000197/full) *Reviews of Geophysics* 45(2)

+* Arthur, D., and Vassilvitskii, S. 2007. k-means++: the advantages of carefull seeding.
+In: *Proceedings of the eighteenth annual ACM-SIAM symposium on Discrete algorithms*, 1027-1035.

 * Baghdadi, N., M. Bernier, R. Gauthier, and I. Neeson.
 2010.
 Evaluation of C-band SAR data for wetlands mapping. *International Journal of Remote Sensing* 22(1): 71-88.

 * Bourgeau-Chavez, L. L., E. S. Kasischke, S. M. Brunzell, J. P. Mudd, K. B. Smith, and A. L. Frick.
 2010.
 Analysis of space-borne SAR data for wetland mapping in Virginia riparian ecosystems. *International Journal of Remote Sensing* 22(18): 3665-3687.

 * Elyouncha, A., Neyt, X., Stoffelen, A., and Verspeek, J. 2015.
-[Assessment of the corrected CMOD6 GMF using scatterometer data.](https://www.researchgate.net/publication/294087730_Assessment_of_the_corrected_CMOD6_GMF_using_scatterometer_data) *Proceedings of SPIE 9638, Remote Sensing of the Ocean, Sea Ice, Coastal Waters, and Large Water Regions*, 11 p.
+[Assessment of the corrected CMOD6 GMF using scatterometer data.](https://www.researchgate.net/publication/294087730_Assessment_of_the_corrected_CMOD6_GMF_using_scatterometer_data) In: *Proceedings of SPIE 9638, Remote Sensing of the Ocean, Sea Ice, Coastal Waters, and Large Water Regions*, 11 p.

 * Engman, E. T. 1996.
 Remote sensing applications to hydrology: future impact. *Hydrological Sciences Journal* 41(4): 637-647.